Specialists in precast concrete since 1888

 Waco offers concrete products for offshore construction, residential development, industrial and civil projects.
 We use modern technologies for the engineering, design and production of precast structural and architectural elements.
 This reduces the onsite work for our clients to a minimum.

-Europe’s longest jetty, located in the 7th petroleum harbor, Rotterdam
+Europe’s longest jetty, located in the 7th petroleum harbour, Rotterdam

-Worldwide the most common product used to construct bridges is (reinforced) concrete.
-The material is known for its high performance, long-life, and versatility in forms as well as methods of construction.
-Whatever the requirements or the design, working with concrete means you are choosing for a cost-effective, easy to construct and quick to deliver solution.
-Bridges produced by Waco range from slim and elegant, to more bold and robust structures, without compromising on aesthetics.
+Worldwide, (reinforced) concrete is the most common product used to construct bridges.
+The material is known for its high performance, long life, and versatility in forms as well as methods of construction.
+Whatever the requirements or the design, working with concrete means you are opting for a cost-effective, easy to construct and quickly delivered solution.
+Bridges produced by Waco range from slim and elegant to more bold and robust structures, without compromising on aesthetics.

 Waco produces precast concrete (box) culverts.
-The culvert is a structure/tunnel that allows water to flow under a road, railroad, trail, or similar obstruction from one to the other side.
-The culvert can also be used as a longer artificially buried watercourse.
-Waco’s culverts are produced using the Dry-cast as well as the Wet-cast method.
-This means the concrete is either damp (near to dry) or wet and fluid when poured in the mold.
-Both methods have unique benefits, like time to delivery, strength and efficiency.
-Besides these characteristics, we also take requirements regarding the superimposed load and matching reinforcement into account.
+A culvert is a structure/tunnel that allows water to flow underneath a road, railway, trail, or similar obstruction from one side to the other.
+The culvert can also be used as a longer artificial buried watercourse.
+Waco culverts are produced using the Dry-cast as well as the Wet-cast method.
+This means the concrete is either damp (nearly dry) or wet and fluid when poured in the mould.
+Both methods have unique benefits, such as time to delivery, strength and efficiency.
+In addition to these characteristics, we also take requirements regarding the superimposed load and matching reinforcement into account.